 Colombia is an equatorial country with a tropical climate.
 Due to the variance in altitude, the climate alternates a lot.
 It is a great destination all year long, as even in rainy periods, some of regions will be dry and sunny.

-- Mid-Altitude – Cities at mid-altitude in the Andes have beautiful and temperate weather all year long.
+- Mid-altitude – Cities at mid-altitude in the Andes have beautiful and temperate weather all year long.
 Popular destinations in the midlands are Medellín, Popayán and Pereira.

 Will I Be Safe in Colombia?